-- Accept a maximum import of 40% energy resources, considering security of supply reasons; - Taking into consideration the previous decision, the decision-makers must decide how much of the electricity market will be opened; the same for the gas market; - Choose the best solution regarding the restructuring process in electricity and heat sector, in gas and oil areas; - Choose specific privatization options for each of the energy sub-sectors; - Establish the most advantageous situation between the case of using imported gas and the case of using domestic coal and oil fuel, considering also the enhancement of environmental protection requirements; - Maintain the same tariffs for all the country consumers, because of social cohesion reasons; - Intensify the investment efforts, for energy resources and for the whole production-transport-distribution chain.
+- Accept a maximum import of 40% energy resources, considering security of supply reasons; - Taking into consideration the previous decision, the decision-makers must decide how much of the electricity market will be opened; the same for the gas market; - Choose the best solution regarding the restructuring process in electricity and heat sector, in gas and oil areas; - Choose specific privatization options for each of the energy sub-sectors; - Establish the most advantageous situation between the case of using imported gas and the case of using domestic coal and oil fuel, considering also the enhancement of environmental protection requirements; - Maintain the same tariffs for all the country consumers, because of social cohesion reasons; - Intensify the investment efforts, for energy resources and for the whole production-transportdistribution chain.

-2.3.
+1.3.3.
 Main Indicators

-At the end of the year 2001, the total installed capacity of the Romanian power sector was 16,286 MW: 8,660 MW in coal and oil, 5,934 MW in hydro, 706.5 MW in nuclear and 986 MW in other IPPs (Independent Power Producers).
-It seems to be a very large capacity, largely depassing the demand but we have to keep in mind the age, the availability, the technological level and the intrinsec efficiency of the majority of facilities.
+At the end of the year 2002, the total installed capacity of the Romanian power sector was 18,932 MW: 7,029 MW in coal (37.1%) and 5,164 MW in oil and gas (27.3%), 6,032 MW in hydro (31.9%), 706.5 MW in nuclear (3.7%).
+It seems to be a very large capacity, largely depassing the demand but we have to keep in mind the age, the availability, the technological level and the intrinsic efficiency of the majority of facilities.

-The average production costs, in USD/MW·h, for different power sources are:
+The average production costs, in USD/MWh, for different power sources are:

-hydro <10;
+- hydro < 10;

 nuclear 12-13;

-gas 25-30;
+- gas 25-30;

-coal 40-45.
+- coal 40-45.

-The electricity tariff for nuclear power, of about 30 USD/MW·h, covers SNN SA overall investment, production cost and financial expenses.
-The average selling price of electricity was in 2000 of about 45 USD/MW·h.
+The electricity tariff for nuclear power, of about 30 USD/MWh, covers SNN SA overall investment, production cost and financial expenses.
+The average selling price of electricity was in 2002 of about 50 USD/MWh.